HypothesisWorks/hypothesis/hypothesis-python/docs/details.rst

     version of this ecosystem, as well as older versions where practical.

-    We may also find more precise ways to describe the type of various interfaces, or change their type and runtime behaviour togther in a way which is otherwise backwards-compatible.
+    We may also find more precise ways to describe the type of various interfaces, or change their type and runtime behaviour together in a way which is otherwise backwards-compatible.
 We often omit type hints for deprecated features or arguments, as an additional form of warning.